Up to $200 off worldwide getaways

 |Hotels (3-star hotel)||From $41 per night (based on a stay on 1 November 2019 via Hotels Finder)||From $28 per night (based on a stay in Bangkok on 1 November 2019 via Hotels Finder)|

-Prices obtained on 25 March 2019.
+Prices (other than flights) obtained on 30 January 2020.
 Food and meal prices obtained from Numbeo.

 - Winner: Thailand has more options for budget and full-service airlines.
 Price-wise, Bali does come up cheaper though.
 Find your flight with Skyscanner.

 Which is better for hotels?

 Bali offers a wider variety of choice than Thailand with everything from budget hostels to homestays (guesthouses), hotels, luxury beach resorts and villas available.